8 Best Overwater Bungalows in Bora Bora: Pros and Cons

 Pack non-perishable snacks like granola bars, nuts, pretzels and fruit snacks.
 It might sound silly, but you’ll be thankful you packed these when hunger strikes.

-Discover more overwater bungalows!
+Discover more overwater bungalows

 Our top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
+Hotels: Booking.com is perfect for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
 We especially like Booking’s flexible cancellation policy!

 Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).